AI4S2S/s2spy/README.md

 (for more information about `precursor_field` and `target_timeseries`, check the complete example in [this notebook](https://github.com/AI4S2S/s2spy/blob/main/docs/notebooks/tutorial_RGDR.ipynb).)

 Currently, `s2spy` supports [dimensionality reduction approaches](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.cluster) from `scikit-learn`.

-### Train a model
-More information will follow soon.

-### eXplainable AI (XAI) analysis
-More information will follow soon.

 ## Tutorials
 `s2spy` supports operations that are common in a machine learning pipeline of sub-seasonal to seasonal forecasting research.
 Tutorials covering supported methods and functionalities are listed in [notebooks](https://github.com/AI4S2S/s2spy/tree/main/docs/notebooks).
 To check these notebooks, users need to install [`Jupyter lab`](https://jupyter.org/).
 More details about each method can be found in this [API reference documentation](https://ai4s2s.readthedocs.io/en/latest/autoapi/index.html).

+## Advanced usecases
+You can achieve more by integrating `s2spy` and `lilio` into your data-driven S2S forecast workflow!
+We have a magic [cookbook](https://github.com/AI4S2S/cookbook), which includes recipes for complex machine learning based forecasting usecases.
+These examples will show you how `s2spy` and `lilio` can facilitate your workflow.

 ## Documentation
 [![Documentation Status](https://readthedocs.org/projects/ai4s2s/badge/?version=latest)](https://ai4s2s.readthedocs.io/en/latest/?badge=latest)